magomimmo/modern-cljs/doc/tutorial-05.md

 ClojureScript:modern-cljs.shopping>
 ```

-You can now use the *Shopping Calculator* form clicking its *Calculate* button.
+You can now use the *Shopping Calculator* form clicking its
+*Calculate* button.

 # Next Step

-In the next tutorial we're going to solve the problem we just met.
-TO BE DONE
+In the [next tutorial][12] we're going to investigate and solve in two
+different ways the problem we just met.

 # License